 \section{Introduction}

-The dynamics of spin degrees of freedom in semiconductor nanostructures, mainly quantum dots (QDs), is motivated by both still not fully explored and understood physics of spin relaxation and decoherence as well as the potential role of such structures in spintronics and quantum information processing \cite{LossPRA1998,RecherPRL2000}.
-Provided spin lifetimes of confined carriers are shown to be extraordinarily long, a promissing application in spin-based memories additionally drives the interest \cite{KroutvarNature2004}.
-While various types of QDs can be utilized for these purposes, self-aseembled structures come with the possibility of optical control as they are optically active, as opposed to the, e.g., gated defined structures.
-This allows one to perform essential operation of initialization, manipulation and redout by means of light \cite{DuttPRL2005,GreilichPRL2006,AtatureScience2006,KronerPRL2008,XuNatPhys2008,RamsayPRL2008}, which provides very fast operation.
-Recently, much attention is focused on tunnel-coupled structures like QD molecules \cite{XiePRL1995,KrennerPRL2005}, as the coupling may be exploited in promising protocols developed for quantum-information processing \cite{EconomouPRB2012,WeissPRL2012}.
+The investigation of dynamics of spin degrees of freedom in semiconductor nanostructures, mainly quantum dots (QDs), is motivated both by still not fully explored and understood physics of spin relaxation and decoherence as well as the potential role of such structures in spintronics and quantum information processing \cite{RecherPRL2000,LossPRA1998}.
+Provided spin lifetimes of confined carriers are shown to be extraordinarily long, a promising application in spin-based memories additionally drives the interest \cite{KroutvarNature2004}.
+While various types of QDs can be utilized for these purposes, self-assembled structures come with the possibility of optical control as they are optically active, as opposed to, e.g., gate-defined structures.
+This allows one to perform essential operations of initialization, manipulation, and readout by means of light \cite{DuttPRL2005,GreilichPRL2006,AtatureScience2006,KronerPRL2008,XuNatPhys2008,RamsayPRL2008}, which provides fast operation.
+Recently, much attention is focused on tunnel-coupled structures like QD molecules \cite{XiePRL1995,KrennerPRL2005,StinaffScience2006}, as the coupling may be exploited in promising protocols developed for quantum information processing \cite{EconomouPRB2012,WeissPRL2012}.